Ore, Tsushima: Anime

 An anime television series adaptation was announced by Shogakukan on February 22, 2021.
 The series is co-animated by Fanworks and Space Neko Company, with Jun Aoki directing the series.
-It aired from July 3 to September 18, 2021, on the Super Animeism block on MBS, TBS, and BS-TBS and also started releasing on the Asmik Ace YouTube channel worldwide.
+It aired from July 3 to September 18, 2021, on the Super Animeism block on MBS, TBS, and BS-TBS, and subsequently released on the Asmik Ace YouTube channel worldwide.
 Muse Communication has licensed the series in Southeast Asia and South Asia.

-An original net animation (ONA) started releasing on July 5, 2021, on the Asmik Ace YouTube channel worldwide.
+An original net animation was released from July 5, 2021 to March 2, 2022, on the Asmik Ace YouTube channel worldwide.
 This series is animated by AQUA ARIS, with Yoshitomo is directing the series.
-Muse Communication has also licensed the ONA series in Southeast Asia and South Asia and streaming this in their YouTube channel.
+Muse Communication has also licensed the ONA series in Southeast Asia and South Asia for streaming on their YouTube channel.